San Antonio Truck Accident Lawyers Representing Those Injured Due To Hours Of Service Violations

 Truckers and the trucking industry may oppose hours-of-service rules against driving too long, arguing that they interfere with their jobs, but these rules exist for a reason.
 The rules help to protect other drivers on the road.

-Legal Representation when Truckers & Their Employers Break the Rules
+Legal Representation When Truckers And Their Employers Break The Rules

-Thankfully, it's getting more difficult for the trucking industry to violate hours-of-service rules.
-Electronic logbooks are the result of efforts to improve safety and compliance with the rules.
-But, not every truck has them and even if a truck does have an onboard electronic recorder, the hours-of-service rules can still likely be broken, depending on the circumstances.
+But not every truck has them, and even if a truck does have an onboard electronic recorder, the hours-of-service rules can still likely be broken, depending on the circumstances.

 The hours-of-service rules boil down to preventing a trucker from falling asleep behind the wheel and causing an accident.
-Like any other type of truck accident case, we look for the cause and we strive to hold truck drivers and employers accountable for negligence.
-Our San Antonio-based truck accident lawyers offer compassionate legal guidance and aggressive advocacy backed by more than 100 years of combined experience.
+Like any other type of truck accident case, we look for the cause, and we hold truck drivers and employers accountable for negligence.